Scotland's Best B&Bs

 While Edinburgh's Hogmanay street party is usually a sell out, did you know that Inverness hosts an annual free party on New Year's Eve called the Red Hot Highland Fling?
 Among the more unusual celebrations at the turn of the year, the Biggar Bonfire is South Lanarkshire's own New Year celebration, while the Stonehaven Fireballs Ceremony is an ancient tradition in Aberdeenshire, and the Comrie Flambeaux is a unique torchlit procession in Perthshire.

 As spectacular as these light installations can be, nothing can rival the famous Northern Lights (also called the Aurora Borealis).
 The darker skies of autumn and winter (October - March) give the best viewing conditions for these colourful merry dancers.
-The frequency of sightings can depend on sunspot activity which is governed by an 11-year solar cycle.
+Sightings are likely to be more frequent in 2024/25 due to reaching the solar maximum of the 11-year cycle.
 Generally the best chances to see them are in places with low light pollution such as the coastline around the Highlands and Islands.
 The Galloway Forest in Dumfries & Galloway was Scotland's first Dark Sky Park.
 The Tomintoul and Glenlivet area of the Cairngorms is the most northerly Dark Sky Park in the world (and the darkest in the UK).
 Moffat (in Dumfries & Galloway) is a Dark Sky Town thanks to special street lighting.
 On our web site you can read about Stargazing in Galloway.

 Sign up to Scotland's Best B&Bs Newsletter to receive our Latest Offers and Packages.